Find Affordable College Courses

 Check out the classical languages bachelor's degree programs at these schools if you want to attend one of the most popular in Oregon.

 Our analysis found Willamette University to be the most popular school for classical languages and literature students who want to pursue a bachelor’s degree in Oregon.
-Willamette is a small private not-for-profit school located in the midsize city of Salem.
+Willamette is a small private not-for-profit school located in the medium-sized city of Salem.

 Of the 5 students majoring in classical languages at Willamette, 40% are male and 60% are female.